Rialto (film)

-Rialto is a 2019 Irish/British drama film directed by Peter Mackie Burns and written by Mark O'Halloran.
-The film stars Tom Vaughan-Lawlor.
+Rialto is a 2019 Irish-British drama film directed by Peter Mackie Burns and written by Mark O'Halloran.
+The film stars Tom Vaughan-Lawlor and Tom Glynn-Carney.

 The film premiered at the 2019 Venice Film Festival in the Horizons section.
 It also played at the Goteborg Film Festival in 2020.

 Plot

 Colm is a 46-year-old married man who has spent his life working on Dublin's docks.
 While he deals with the death of his father and the loss of his job due to a corporate take-over he explores his sexuality with 19-year-old male hustler Jay.
 Meanwhile, his family life comes under increasing strain.